Vendor:

 Pricing

-Limble CMMS offers three different pricing plans (billed annually):
+Limble CMMS offers a free plan and three paid pricing plans (billed annually):

 Users report an occasional, infrequent glitch, but Limble customer support handles these bugs promptly.
 Some users note Limble has limited integration capability with third-party software.
 A recent upgrade provides a customer report generator, negating concerns reporting functionality was limited in earlier versions.